DiljotSG/Throne-Backend/TESTING.md

 ## API Endpoint Tests

-The API endpoints can be tested using [this](https://github.com/NickJosephson/Iron-Throne) application for MacOS.
+The API endpoints can be tested using the [Iron Throne](https://github.com/NickJosephson/Iron-Throne) application for MacOS.